How to read the Candlestick Chart? – (Analysis for traders)

 The structure of a candlestick is always the same.
 In the pictures below, you will find a detailed explanation of the structure.
 The candle always has a candle body.
 The candle can be either bullish or bearish.

 - Bullish: upward candle, which shows a price increase

 - Bearish: downward candle, which shows a price drop

 - Doji: The opening and closing price is the same (no price change)

 The candlestick also displays the high and low of the entire period of the candle.
 The closing price can be below the high or above the low.
 Look at the following illustration.

 A candle can only contain various information.
 It is important to note that a candle always has a certain expiration time.
 There is always a fixed period in which the formation develops.
-The timeframe can be set in the trading platform of your Online Broker.
+The timeframe can be set in the trading platform of your online broker.

 Just like an upward candle, there is also a downward candle.
 These candles differ only in the opening and closing price.
 Most trading platforms display this difference graphically in different colors.
 Personal adjustments are of course also possible.

-An important formation of a candlestick is the Doji (picture below).
+An important form of a candlestick is the Doji (picture below).
 It indicates that the course has the same opening as the closing price.
 You the high and low we see that there was a price change but the price has returned to the starting point.
 With the right strategy, this candle can produce a reversal signal in the chart.

-With the candle view you can read a lot of information from the market.
+With the candle view, you can read a lot of information from the market.
 The high and low are displayed in a certain time frame and you can see the opening and closing price.
 This information can be used for your own trading strategy.